LucidVR/lucidgloves/README.md

 **Required parts for each hand: [Parts Lists](https://github.com/LucidVR/lucidgloves/wiki/Parts-Lists)**
 Optional:
 * Joysticks for locomotion
-  - will be making a DIY treadmill eventually as well for those who would prefer that
+  - Will be making a DIY treadmill eventually as well for those who would prefer that
 * Buttons (Most can be replaced with gestures) (One is required for autocalibration)

 More information will be available on the [LucidVR site](http://lucidvrtech.com/) very soon.